HengchengZhang/SNotes/src/notes.md

    ```
 ### Basic Sequence Methods

-1. The following methods work on Lists, since List is immutable, changing itself will make it mutable:
+1. The following methods work on Lists, since List is immutable, changing itself will make it mutable.
    ```scala
    val a = Array(6, 9, 1, 5, 7, 2)
    a.drop(2)